MI Rooms A-C

 Details of This Year's Celebration

 Our 2nd Annual Lavender Graduation Celebration will take place Tuesday, April 21, 2015 from 6:00pm-8:00pm in the University Center Michigan Rooms.
 We invite you to attend to support our lesbian, gay, bisexual, transgender, queer/questioning, asexual students and their straight allies.
 RSVP is required.
-RSVP can be made to Jen Salamone at firstname.lastname@example.org If you are a graduating senior garduating in Winter, Spring, Summer or Fall of 2015 please register to participate at https://formassembly.umflint.edu/2842
+RSVP can be made to Jen Salamone at email@example.com If you are a graduating senior graduating in Winter, Spring, Summer or Fall of 2015 please register to participate by clicking on the following link https://formassembly.umflint.edu/2842

 Why a Lavender Graduation Celebration?